nyankers/lua-em/README.md

 Foreign key fields can be denoted in three ways:

-1. `em.entity(entity, ...)`, with parameters after entity working as the above field type functions.
+1. `em.fkey(entity, ...)`, with parameters after entity working as the above field type functions.
 2. A string with the entity's name, followed by any string options.
 3. The entity object itself, though no options may be provided with this approach.

-In the case of `em.entity()`, the entity parameter may be either an entity object or a string.
+In the case of `em.fkey()`, the entity parameter may be either an entity object or a string.
 Foreign key fields may referenced by name before they're introduced via em.new().